Generic regularity for minimizing hypersurfaces in dimensions 9 and 10: Theorem : Generic smoothness of Plateau solutions

 It also follows from the upper semicontinuity of density and $T$ satisfying (C$_1$) that, up to discarding finitely many terms in the sequence, the $T'$ all satisfy (C$_1$) as well.
 Since $T$ also satisfies (C$_2$), it then follows from Allard's interior and boundary regularity theorem together with the upper semicontinuity of densities that the convergence $\spt T' \to \spt T$ is smooth up to the boundary; in particular, up to discarding finitely many terms in the sequence, the $T'$ also all satisfy (C$_2$) as well.
 We now conclude by showing that neither (C$_3$) nor (C$_4$) can fail for infinitely many $T'$.

 First suppose that infinitely many $T'$ fail (C$_3$).
 Pass to such a subsequence.
 Then each $\spt T'$ is degenerate and carries nontrivial Jacobi fields that vanish on the boundary.
-Because of the smooth convergence $\spt T' \to \spt T$, these yield nontrivial Jacobi fields on $\spt T$ that vanish on the boundary.
-Thus, $\spt T$ is degenerate, a contradiction to $T$ satisfying (C$_2$).
+Because of the smooth convergence $\spt T' \to \spt T$, these yield (after the standard normalization procedure) nontrivial Jacobi fields on $\spt T$ that vanish on the boundary.
+Thus, $\spt T$ is degenerate, a contradiction to $T$ satisfying (C$_3$).

 It must therefore be that infinitely many $T'$ fail (C$_4$).
 Pass to such a subsequence.
-Let $\tilde T'$ be any competing competing minimizer with respect to $g'$ that is distinct from $T$.
+Let $\tilde T'$ be any competing minimizer with respect to $g'$ that is distinct from $T'$.
 We have $\tilde T' \rightharpoonup T$ after passing to a further subsequence because $T$ satisfies (C$_4$).
 By the argument above (it only relies on the limit $T$ satisfying (C$_1$) and (C$_2$)) the convergence of the supports is again smooth and graphical with multiplicity one.
-Using the standard construction in the setting of a graphical convergence $\spt T'$, $\spt \tilde T' \to \spt T$, we produce a nontrivial Jacobi field on $\spt T$ that vanishes on the boundary.
-Thus, $\spt T$ is degenerate, again a contradiction to $T$ satisfying (C$_2$).
+Using the standard construction in the setting of a graphical convergence $\spt T'$, $\spt \tilde T' \to \spt T$, we produce (after the standard normalization procedure) a nontrivial Jacobi field on $\spt T$ that vanishes on the boundary.
+Thus, $\spt T$ is degenerate, again a contradiction to $T$ satisfying (C$_3$).

 Since all cases lead to a contradiction, $\cG^\circ_{*,\cP}$ is indeed open. \end{proof}

 \begin{claim} For all $\cP \subset \{ 1, \ldots, q \}$, $\cG^\circ_{*,\cP}$ is dense in $\cG^\circ$. \end{claim} \begin{proof}[Proof of claim] We prove this claim by induction on the number of elements of $\cP$.
 The base case ($\cP = \emptyset$) is trivial, so we proceed to the inductive step.